 Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

-That word sin has become unpopular in current society, especially when applied to specific behaviors that are no longer illegal or considered harmful.
-I propose that we define “sin” as any behavior that an individual engages in, or fails to undertake, at the expense of others.
+That word sin has become unpopular in current society, especially when applied to specific behaviors that are no longer illegal.
+I propose that we define “sin” as any behavior that an individual engages in, or fails to undertake, at the unjust expense of others.
 This is why any size group of individuals need laws, from as small a group of two with a safe word and process of conflict resolution to the whole world, to safeguard and balance the rights and needs of individuals who depend on each other.

 Laws serve to protect people from evil.
 Every society has individuals willing to harm others.
 Law creates a framework for reducing crime.
 First, it lays out the nature of proper and improper human conduct.
 It proscribes punishment for delinquency as a deterrent, and establishes the creation of enforcement mechanisms, such as police, that both prevent crime and enact punitive measures.

 Law also promotes the common good.
 Humans tend to act out of self-interest.
 However, there are cases in which everyone benefits by pursuing a common interest and working together in cooperation.
 Anti-pollution laws, for instance, limit peoples’ freedom to dispose of waste as they please to promote the common good of a clean environment and resultant health benefits.

 Laws provide for the peaceful resolution of disputes.
 Without legal processes for settling differences, people would act against one another in aggression.
 Laws create peaceful processes for conflict resolution through the court system.

 Laws and rules help people develop good behavior.
 Often, people initially obey rules due to fear of punishment.
 However, consistent behavior causes them to internalize lawful conduct and eventually do it, even when they are not being watched.